Lost kitten ‘Celeste’ brings joy to OSU nurses testing for COVID-19

-COLUMBUS, Ohio (WCMH) — A lost kitten’s mews for help found warm hearts and willing hands at the Ohio State Fairgrounds bleachers on Monday.
+COLUMBUS, Ohio (WCMH) — A lost kitten’s meows for help found warm hearts and willing hands at the Ohio State Fairgrounds bleachers on Monday.

 The tiny brown-and-black calico kitten, likely only a few months old, was sheltering under the bleachers when clinical staff managing The Ohio State University Wexner Medical Center COVID-19 testing at the Ohio State Fairgrounds found the little bundle of fur.